Kamraanmulani/ragforge/README.md

 </div>

-## 🎯 What is ragify?
+## 🎯 What is ragforge?

-**ragify** is a lightweight npm package that simplifies the implementation of advanced RAG query translation techniques.
+**ragforge** is a lightweight npm package that simplifies the implementation of advanced RAG query translation techniques.
 Stop writing complex prompts from scratch—use production-ready implementations of:

 - 🔮 **HyDE** (Hypothetical Document Embeddings)
 - 🧠 **Chain of Thought** (CoT)